 - Excellent communication and interpersonal skills

-- A team player willing to show flexibility in relation to working commitments
+- A team leader and team player who is willing to show flexibility in relation to working commitments

-- Sensitivity to the cultural challenges involved in delivering undergraduate education in a diverse multi-cultural environment
+- A strong interest in, and experience of, dealing with the challenges of delivering undergraduate education in a diverse multi-cultural environment

-Applications for this post must be made through the RCSI careers website.
-Please visit www.rcsi.ie/careers and search for ‘Academic’ competition type.
+Applications must be made through the RCSI careers website.
+Please visit www.rcsi.ie/careers, select ‘Current vacancies’ and search for ‘Academic’ competition type.

 Formal and informal queries regarding the application process are invited through Maggie Walshe, RCSI Recruitment Specialist, on +353 1 402 2287 or email firstname.lastname@example.org

 1.4.Formal & Informal Queries on the role and Kuala Lumpur:

 Specific queries on the role and working and living in Kuala Lumpur can be directed to:

 Professor Michael Larvin, Dean of the PU-RCSI School of Medicine: by clicking the apply button.

 Already uploaded your CV?
 Sign in to apply instantly